AndreiiiH/oidc-net-library/README.md

 4. `scope` - The scope of the Authorization Code (Example: `"openid profile"`).
 5. `state` - The state that should be passed to the IDP.
 This gets returned with the auth code for validation purposes.

 __NOTE ABOUT STATE:__ You should __never__ send important information in the state of the request as it gets passed as cleartext in the URL.
-Instead, you can use our [RS256 Cryptography]() helper class for security.
+Instead, you can use our [State Cryptography](https://github.com/AndreiiiH/oidc-net-library#state-encryptiondecryption) helper class for security.

 ### Consuming the Authorization Code (and ID Token)